Skip to main content

 <Button />

-This is equivelent to writing the following.
+This is basically equivelent to writing the following.

 <button>Cool Button</button>

 Another benefit is reusability.
-Continuing out button example, let's say that I want 3 buttons in my website, and I want them all to say the exact same thing.
-One way to do this is to use the regular html button tag 3 times and update each tag if I want to make a change to my button's text, but if we were to instead use the Button component we've just made, changing all 3 buttons would simply consist of making 1 edit to our Button component.
+Continuing out the button example, let's say that I want 3 buttons in my website, and I want them all to say the exact same thing.
+One way to do this is to use the regular html button tag 3 times and update each tag if I want to make a change to my button's text.
+But, if we were to instead use the Button component we've just made, changing all 3 buttons would simply consist of making 1 edit to our Button component.
 Pretty neat, right!
 Now imagine you had 1000 buttons all across your site.
 As we'll show later, even if they're slightly different, we still only need 1 component for all of these buttons, and consequently only need to make changes to one file if we want to change the buttons on our site.

-import logo from './logo.svg';
+import reactLogo from "./assets/react.svg";

-import './App.css';
+import "./App.css";

-import Button from './Button';
+import Button from "./Button";

 function App() {